spolivin/epoch-engine/README.md

 ## TODOs

 - [ ] Add an option of storing Trainer's runs and metrics in local SQLite database with API to access it conveniently
 - [ ] Add logging support via TensorBoard and/or Weights & Biases
-- [ ] Re-format the output of `training_process.json` to allow for more details and convenient and easy-to-read representation of metrics
+- [ ] Re-format the output of `training_history.json` to allow for more details and convenient and easy-to-read representation of metrics
 - [ ] Add lightweight tests
 - [ ] Introduce an option to train using Automatic Mixed Precision (AMP)
+- [x] Add plots generation for registered metrics within the tracking/logging system